Dog Dementia Symptoms and Treatment

 Dog dementia diagnosis and treatment

 Your vet will need a thorough description of your pet’s symptoms, including when they began.
 Routine tests, such as ultrasounds, x-rays, and a blood count profile will be completed to rule out other potential diseases.
-There is no cure for canine cognitive dysfunction, but with the proper management, your dog can live for many more years.
+There is no cure for canine cognitive dysfunction, but with the proper management, your dog can have a good quality of life for many more years.
 The good news is that one study indicated that life spans for dogs with dementia are no different than for those without.

 Treatment is mainly focused on reducing the speed of mental decline by imposing a strict daily regimen of a specially formulated diet, exercise, and bathroom breaks.
 Vitamin- and antioxidant-rich foods may also help protect against memory loss; your veterinarian may recommend a specific type or brand of food for your pet.